Get Involved

 • Helen’s Hope Chest/Helping Foster Kids

 This outreach opportunity serves foster children in our community.
-Anyone interested can: Serve on a Foster Care Review Board (FCRB); Be a Court Appointed Special Advocate (CASA); Or donate time to help Helen’s Hope Chest which provides clothing, toys, school supplies and hygiene items to kids in foster care.
-Every year, the parishioners of Saint Matthew’s hold two drives to donate back-to-school backpacks for foster children and holiday gift cards for foster teenagers, many of whom live in group homes and rarely receive Christmas presents.
+Anyone interested can: Serve on a Foster Care Review Board (FCRB); Be a Court Appointed Special Advocate (CASA); Or donate time to help Helen’s Hope Chest, which provides clothing, toys, school supplies, and hygiene items to kids in foster care.
+Every year, the parishioners of Saint Matthew’s hold a drive to donate holiday gift cards for foster teenagers, many of whom live in group homes and rarely receive Christmas presents.
 Helen’s Hope Chest is a 501(c)(3) non-profit and a Qualifying Foster Care Organization (QFCO).
-Meaning, donations up to a yearly maximum QFCO credit donation amount (based on filing status) may qualify for a dollar-for-dollar state tax credit.
-Making a tax credit donation will increase the amount you will receive back from the state.
+Donations up to a yearly maximum QFCO credit donation amount (based on filing status) may qualify for a dollar-for-dollar state tax credit.
+Making a tax credit donation will increase the amount you receive back from the state.
 Check with your tax advisor for eligibility.

 • Toy Drive